SAP/apibusinesshub-integration-recipes/readme.md

 Contribute to this repository with reusable content or samples.
 Please read the [CONTRIBUTING.md](CONTRIBUTING.md) for more details.
 ## LICENSE
 Copyright (c) 2019 SAP SE or an SAP affiliate company.
 All rights reserved.
-This file is licensed under the SAP SAMPLE CODE LICENSE FOR DEVELOPED APPLICATIONS except as noted otherwise in the [LICENSE](LICENSE).
+This file is licensed under the Apache 2.0 except as noted otherwise in the [LICENSE](LICENSE).